Japanese Public Key Infrastructure (JPKI)

 This is mainly used when logging in to Internet sites, etc., and it is possible to verify that the person who has logged in is the user.

-Please note that there are differences in the information to be retained between the electronic certification for signatures and the electronic certification for user identification because their uses are different.
-The main difference is whether or not the four basic types of information (address, name, gender, and date of birth) are retained in the electronic certification.
-The four basic types of information are retained in the electronic certification for signatures used for electronic signatures at the time of application, etc., because it is necessary to confirm the accurate address, etc. of the applicant, etc. The four basic types of information are not retained in the electronic certification for user identification electronic certification used for login to Internet sites, etc., because it is sufficient to confirm the identity.
+Please note that there are differences in the information to be retained between the electronic certificate for signing and the electronic certificate for user identification because their purposes are different.
+The main difference is whether or not the basic four information (address, name, gender, and date of birth) is retained in electronic certificate.
+The electronic certificate for signing used for electronic signatures at the time of application, etc. is retained in electronic certificate because it is necessary to confirm the accurate address, etc. of the applicant, etc. The electronic certificate for user identification used for login to the Internet site, etc. is not retained because it is sufficient to confirm the identity. basic four information basic four information

-"Please refer to the following for details of" "5.2 Types of electronic certification" "."
+"Please refer to the following for details of" "5.2 Types of electronic certificate" "."

-6. Expansion of Japanese Public Key Infrastructure functions
+6. Expansion of function in Japanese Public Key Infrastructure

 6.1.
 Service for providing the latest user information (4 types of information) (launched on May 16, 2023)